-3.8.3.1 Whilst activities associated with the Proposed Development (Offshore) during the O&M phase will result in seabed disturbances into the water column, primarily through cable protection and reburial works, if required, the volumes disturbed are much less than those disturbed during the construction phase.

-Stromar OWF is projected to be operational by 2030, aligning with the anticipated O&M phase of the Proposed Development (Offshore).
+- 3.8.3.1 Whilst activities associated with Caledonia North during the O&M phase will result in seabed disturbances into the water column, primarily through cable protection and reburial works, if required, the volumes disturbed are much less than those disturbed during the construction phase.
+Stromar OWF is projected to be operational by 2030, aligning with the anticipated O&M phase of Caledonia.
 This suggests that both projects are likely to commence operations around the same timeframe.
-Moreover, Moray West OECC is anticipated to be fully operational by 2025.

-3.8.3.2 Since all other projects are expected to be in the O&M phase, the overall probability of cumulative increases in SSC is substantially reduced compared to the potential overlaps assessed during the construction phase of the Proposed Development (Offshore).
+Moreover, Moray West OECC is anticipated to be fully operational. - 3.8.3.2 Since all other projects are expected to be in the O&M phase, the overall probability of cumulative increases in SSC is substantially reduced compared to the potential overlaps assessed during the construction phase of Caledonia North.
 Therefore, the potential increases in SSC, when considered cumulatively, are still anticipated to be within the natural variation of the MW&SQ Study Area, where no additive effect is expected to water clarity or bacterial mortality.
-When assessed cumulatively with the O&M phase of the Proposed Development (Offshore), the magnitude of the impact is considered to be Negligible.
+When assessed cumulatively with the O&M phase of Caledonia North, the magnitude of the impact is considered to be Negligible.

-- 3.8.3.3 Temporary increases in SSC from O&M activities could potentially result in a reduction in water clarity, a reduction in primary production, an increase in bacterial growth, increased nutrients within the water column and a reduction in dissolved oxygen concentrations. - 3.8.3.4 The potential sensitivity of the MW&SQ receptors are the same as outlined in the assessment of the Proposed Development (Offshore) alone (Table 3-17).
+- 3.8.3.3 Temporary increases in SSC from O&M activities could potentially result in a reduction in water clarity, a reduction in primary production, an increase in bacterial growth, increased nutrients within the water column and a reduction in dissolved oxygen concentrations. - 3.8.3.4 The potential sensitivity of the MW&SQ receptors are the same as outlined in the assessment of Caledonia North alone (see Table 3-17).
 In summary, the sensitivity of the wider marine environment is rated as Low.
 The sensitivity of designated coastal and transitional waterbodies is rated as Low.
 The sensitivity of designated BWs is rated as Medium.

-- 3.8.3.5 The significance of effect on each MW&SQ receptor has been carefully assessed in accordance with the matrix provided in Table 3-11. - 3.8.3.6 Taking the Negligible sensitivity of the wider marine environment and the Negligible magnitude of impact, the cumulative effect of deterioration in water quality from the suspension of sediments during O&M is considered to be Negligible and Not Significant in EIA terms. - 3.8.3.7 Taking the low sensitivity of designated coastal and transitional waterbodies and the Negligible magnitude of impact, the cumulative effect of deterioration in water quality from the suspension of sediments during O&M is considered to be Negligible and Not Significant in EIA terms. - 3.8.3.8 Taking the Medium sensitivity of designated BWs and the Negligible magnitude of impact, the cumulative effect of deterioration in water quality from the suspension of sediments during O&M is considered to be Minor and Not Significant in EIA terms.
+3.8.3.5 The significance of effect on each MW&SQ receptor has been carefully assessed in accordance with the matric provided in Table 3-11.

+- 3.8.3.6 Taking the Negligible sensitivity of the wider marine environment and the Negligible magnitude of impact, the cumulative effect of deterioration in water quality from the suspension of sediments during O&M is considered to be Negligible and Not Significant in EIA terms. - 3.8.3.7 Taking the Low sensitivity of designated coastal and transitional water bodies and the Negligible magnitude of impact, the cumulative effect of deterioration in water quality from the suspension of sediments during O&M is considered to be Negligible and Not Significant in EIA terms. - 3.8.3.8 Taking the Medium sensitivity of designated BWs and the Negligible magnitude of impact, the cumulative effect of deterioration in water quality from the suspension of sediments during O&M is considered to be Minor and Not Significant in EIA terms. - 3.8.4 Decommissioning
-3.8.4 Decommissioning